Birchgrove

 The level of residential development activity in Birchgrove is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers indicates Birchgrove averaged around 1 new dwelling approval per year.
-Between FY-21 and FY-25, an estimated 6 homes were approved, with 1 more in FY-26.
-Population decline suggests demand has been met by new supply, offering buyers good choice.
+Birchgrove averaged approximately one new dwelling approval per year based on AreaSearch analysis of ABS building approval numbers.
+Between FY-21 and FY-25, an estimated six homes were approved, with one more approved in FY-26.
+The area's population has declined, suggesting that new supply has likely kept pace with demand, offering buyers good choice.

-Birchgrove has approximately 2184 people per dwelling approval, indicating an established market.
-By 2041, it is expected to grow by 186 residents.
-At current development rates, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.
+Developers are constructing more detached housing than the existing pattern implies (28.0% at Census), reflecting persistent strong demand for family homes amid densification trends.
+The area has approximately 2184 people per dwelling approval, demonstrating an established market.
+According to AreaSearch's latest quarterly estimate, Birchgrove is expected to grow by 195 residents through to 2041.
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development